RakenduR/RakenduR/README.md

 - ⚡ Fun fact: ...
 -->

 Welcome to my Github portfolio.
-This is where I share the projects I have done as part of academics, self learning, group projects or hobby.
+This is where I share the projects I have done as part of academics, self learning, group projects or for fun :) .
 Feel free to look around and dont forget to starif you like it 😊

 #### About Me